A Guide to Becoming a New Board Member

 - Audits or audit letters – Learn more about the organization’s financial condition and any issues raised by the auditors.

-- Annual Report — A recap of the prior year; some organizations post these on their websites, but smaller organizations might not have annual reports.
+- An Annual Report – A recap of the prior year; some organizations post these on their websites, but smaller organizations might not have annual reports.

 - By-Laws – These will provide basic information about board composition, operations and structure.

 Once you have gotten to the point where you have been provided with organizational background material and met with one or more organizational leaders, you may be invited to join the board, or a committee.
-And, if this is a good fit for you, go ahead and join – just make sure you are clear about all of your responsibilities.
-Then, be prepared to jump in.
+If the organization this is a good fit for you, go ahead and join – just make sure you are clear about all of your responsibilities.
+Then be prepared to jump in.
 Some organizations are complex and you will want to take advantage of opportunities for formal and informal orientation sessions, attending events, and meeting other board members.
 By participating in a variety of activities, you will meet many people associated with the organization, enjoy being involved and learn and contribute more quickly.

-Or, Continuing Your Search
+Alternatively, Continue Your Search

 There is no obligation for you to join a board through BoardStrong or for organization representatives to move ahead with candidates they find through our site.
 Your situation may change or the organization that you applied to may find that their board needs have evolved.
 In these instances, we ask that you (and the organization representative) communicate any concerns quickly and politely.
-And, we do hope that you will continue to look for other suitable options on BoardStrong.
+And we do hope that you will continue to look for other suitable options on BoardStrong.

 Adelphi University Center for Nonprofit Leadership, What You Need to Know BEFORE